Roy W. Howard: Biography

-During the First World War, he served as a war correspondent in Europe, and accidentally sent a false report of the Armistice four days before it was actually signed.
-Howard's reputation survived and in 1917 he became a Scripps partner, whose name appeared in one of the Scripps subsidiary companies, the Scripps Howard News Service.
+During World War I, Howard served as a war correspondent in Europe and accidentally sent a false report of the Armistice of 11 November 1918, four days prior to it actually being signed.
+Howard's reputation survived, and in 1917, he became a Scripps partner, whose name appeared in one of the Scripps subsidiary companies, the Scripps Howard News Service.

-He moved to Scripps newspapers in 1920, and, by 1922, he was leading the company, E. W. Scripps Company a position he kept for four decades.
+Howard moved to Scripps newspapers in 1920, and by 1922, he was leading E. W. Scripps Company, a position he kept for four decades.
 On November 3, 1922, the Scripps-McRae League was renamed Scripps-Howard Newspapers to recognize Howard.

-Despite his management role, he continued to work as a reporter; in 1933 he went to Manchuria to cover the Sino-Japanese war, interviewing the puppet emperor of Manchukuo Puyi.
+Despite his management role, Howard continued to work as a reporter.
+In 1933, he went to Manchuria to cover the Sino-Japanese War and interviewed Puyi, the puppet emperor of Manchukuo.
 He also met with Japanese Emperor Hirohito.
-In 1936 he interviewed Josef Stalin.
+In 1936, he interviewed Joseph Stalin.

-A digitized archive of his personal papers is available via Indiana University.
+Howard died on November 20, 1964, aged 81, in New York City.